tutumcloud/support-docs/feature-reference/byoh.md

 ## Supported Linux distros

 At the moment, **Tutum Agent** has only been tested in Ubuntu 14.04.
 We are working to make it available to more platforms soon.

+## Running Docker with BYON

+To continue using the docker client from within the node, you'll need to add `/usr/lib/tutum/` to your path.
+You can do this everytime by executing:

+`$ export PATH=$PATH:/usr/lib/tutum/`

+or add it to your path in `~/.profile` or `~/.bash_profile` or `~/.bashrc` as necessary.

+This is a known issue that will be fixed.
+From thereon new BYO-nodes will have access to `docker`.

+## Terminating and re-adding a node

+If you terminate a BYO-node from within Tutum, and then execute the tutum-agent install script again, you'll see that the node does not reappear in the interface.

+In order to add a node that was previously terminated, you have to SSH into the node and remove the `tutum-agent.conf` file.
+To do so, execute the following command prior to runnign the installation script again.

+`$ rm /etc/tutum/agent/tutum-agent.conf`

+This is a known issue that will be fixed.
+From thereon manual deletion of `tutum-agent.conf` will not be required.